Submitting midterm and final grades via Elearning

 When submitting final grades of "E" or "X" instructors will be required to enter the last date the student attended class or the last date of recorded academic activity.
 Instructors will be prompted to enter a valid date that is between the start and end date of the semester.
 In cases where the student does not come to even one class session or does not complete any work, the first day of the semester should be used.

-A student has one year from the time the incomplete is given to make up the work and have the grade of "I" replaced.
+A student has one year from the time the incomplete is given to make up the work and have the grade of I replaced.
+After one year the incomplete grade will be converted to an E for undergraduate students and an X for graduate students.
 The instructor can designate a shorter time than one year if desired.

-The Change of Grade process is completely electronic.
-It operates much the same as the Removal of Incomplete Grade process, except that the request is routed to the department chair for approval/denial.
-Once your department chair has completed processing the request, it goes to the Registrar’s Office for processing.
+The change of grade process is completely electronic.
+It operates much the same as the removal of an incomplete grade process except that the request is routed to the department chair for approval or denial.
+Once your department chair has completed processing the request it goes to the Registrar’s Office for processing.

 Faculty who determine—outside of the student course grade appeal process—that an error was made in the assignment of a grade must submit a grade change within one calendar year of the original grade assignment and must provide a rationale for the change.

 Log in to goWMU with your Bronco NetID and password at go.wmich.edu.

 - Click the "Apps" navigation item in the top menu bar.